xfortisfye/GCCF/07-lab.md

 Authorize test-vm to use the Network-admin service account.

 The Network Admin role provides permissions to:
+- [ ] Create a firewall rules
+- [x] List the available firewall rules
 - [ ] Modify the available firewall rules
+- [ ] Delete the available firewall rules
 - [ ] Neither list, create, modify, or delete the available firewall rules
-- [ ] Delete the available firewall rules
-- [ ] Create a firewall rules
-- [ ] List the available firewall rules

 1. Return to the SSH terminal of the test-vm instance.